 During this era, many patrons lived in the same Italian neighborhood about a block away from each other.
 This includes the Abate (my mom’s family), Micozzi(e), Migatz families.
 My poppy (grandfather) grew up down the street from Lebano’s.
 His grandfather, father and most of his relatives were there often, and according to him, the owner’s were like family.
 It was a place my great-great uncles and great grandfather would frequent, and they called it “The Saloon”.

 My grandparents met in West Philly, when they were both teenagers.
-My mimi (grandmother) was Irish, and my poppy (grandfather).
+My mimi (grandmother) was Irish, and my poppy (grandfather) is Italian.
 They quickly fell in love and wanted to marry.
-Unfortunately, when seeking her permission to wed, the “strega nona” (Italian witch grandmother) of the neighborhood forbade them to marry, but they defied her magical orders.
+Unfortunately, when seeking her permission to wed, the “strega” (Italian witch) of the neighborhood forbade them to marry, but they defied her orders.
 They were married for over 50 years, until she passed this winter.
 I think about her everyday.

 My grandparents and my family introduced Lebano’s into my young, new life.
 From what my family tells me, we could always count on seeing someone we knew from the neighborhood, or a friend of a friend who was told they had to try Lebano’s food.

 Nearby was and still is a Roman Catholic Church called St. Donato.
 This following information about St. Donato comes directly from Nick Micozzie:

 The St. Donato story has its roots in the thousands upon thousands of Italian immigrants who came to the United States in search of better lives.
 As their numbers grew, the need for a parish if their own grew also.